nodefleet/superapp-deployment/monitoring-stack/README.md

 ```

+### .env.template values

+#### DOMAIN=localhost

-This stack runs the following local and production services where localhost is replaed by $DOMAIN for production purposes:
+This stack runs the following local and production services where localhost is replaced by $DOMAIN for production purposes:

 - http://wallet.node1.localhost/
 	user: canopy, pass:canopy (production usage)